dashbird/site/content/docs/application-guide/global-search.md

 ---
 date: 2017-06-05
-title: Live Tailing
+title: Global Search
-linktitle: Live Tailing
+linktitle: Global Search
-description: Live Tailing
+description: Global Search
 kbSeries: ["CApplication Guide"]
-kbSeries_weight: 600
+kbSeries_weight: 700
 ---

 It usually takes an average of 30 seconds for **Lambda** logs to display in the Dashbird interface.
 Also, after opening a list of invocation logs, it won’t get automatically updated with new incoming logs.